East Lismore

 East Lismore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can greatly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of seventeen projects that are expected to impact the area significantly.
-Notable among these are the Lismore Flood Recovery and Resilience Program, Wade Park Masterplan, Eastwood Estate Precinct 2 Subdivision, and East Lismore Build-to-Rent Apartments.
-The following list provides details on those projects deemed most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact the region.
+Notable projects include the Lismore Flood Recovery and Resilience Program, Wade Park Masterplan, Eastwood Estate Precinct 2 Subdivision, and East Lismore Build-to-Rent Apartments.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.